List of Powerpuff Girls Z characters

 The following is a list of characters who appear in Powerpuff Girls Z, an anime version of The Powerpuff Girls, including new characters and alternate versions of original characters.

 Main characters

-Unlike their original counterparts, the girls are ordinary eighth graders who are unrelated to each other or the Professor.
+Unlike their original counterparts, the girls as portrayed here are ordinary eighth graders who are not related to each other or the Professor.
 Instead of always being superheroes, they have the power to transform into the Powerpuff Girls Z. In the English dub, they are called Blossom, Bubbles and Buttercup regardless of whether they are transformed or not.